djrlj694/Makefile-Xcode/.make/README.md

 # README

 [**`make`**](https://en.wikipedia.org/wiki/Make_(software)) is a command-line utility for maintaining groups of software files, typically source code files.
-Originally created in 1976 as a software build automation tool for Unix environments, it can be used more broadly "to describe any task where files must be automatically updated from other whenever the others change".
+Originally created in 1976 as a software build automation tool for Unix environments, it can be used more broadly "[to describe any task where files must be updated automatically from others whenever the others change](https://linux.die.net/man/1/make)".
 This automation is facilitated via so-called [**makefiles**](https://en.wikipedia.org/wiki/Makefile), script-like description files that [declaratively](https://en.wikipedia.org/wiki/Declarative_programming) specify:

 1. A software project's file components;
 2. The [dependency graph](https://en.wikipedia.org/wiki/Dependency_graph) of these components (i.e., how they fit together as a set of relationships);